posabsolute/jquery-behavior-miner/readme.md

 	    behavior : "User is hitting multiple keyboard keys at once" };

-Depending of what type of events you log the data will change a bit, for keyboards event the plugin returns the keys, but for click events we return the element clicked.
+Depending of what type of events you are logging the data will minimally change, for keyboard events the plugin return the keys, but for clicks it return the element clicked.

-### All the current event types name
+### All the current event type names

 + multiple_keys_hold
 + same_key_hit_multiple